Think Like a Product Manager: How to Efficiently Use Large Model Tools

 Vague TaskClarify Role + Goal + Style

-Task Too LargeBreak into Modules and Generate Step by Step
+Task Too LargeBreak into Modules and Generate Step-by-Step

 Conclusion: The Power of Large Models Lies Not in the Model, But in You

-Large models are not "answer generators" but "cognitive extension tools."
+Large models are not "answer generators," but "cognitive extension tools."